Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Numerical Experiments

 \textbf{Reach-Avoid Task II:} Second, we consider a more complex reach-avoid task with a larger number of obstacles.
-Specifically, the robot has to reach the MDP state/region $x=100$ and stay there forever while always avoiding $17$ obstacle cells; see Figure \ref{fig:envReachMoreObs}.
+Specifically, the robot has to reach the MDP state/region $x=100$ and stay there forever while always avoiding $17$ obstacle cells.
 This task can be captured by a similar LTL formula as the one considered in the previous case study corresponding to a DRA with $4$ states and $1$ accepting pair.
 Thus, the product MDP consists of $100\times 4=400$ states.
 The average discounted accumulated rewards over five runs of each RL algorithm is illustrated in Figure \ref{fig:CompReachMoreObs}.
 Observe in this figure that the $(\epsilon,\delta)$-greedy policy outperforms all other policies.
-In fact, notice that the UCB1, Boltzmann, and the $\epsilon$-greedy policy collect zero rewards.
+In fact, notice that the UCB1, Boltzmann, and the $\epsilon$-greedy policy collect zero rewards within the first $1,000$ episodes.
 Compared to the previous case study, observe that the robot needs approximately $200$ more learning episodes to start collecting non-zero rewards.
 This is due to the higher number of obstacles in the environment.
-Figure \ref{fig:envReachMoreObs} shows the greedy action for each MDP state that was learned after $100,000$ episodes for the $(\epsilon,\delta)$-greedy.